atom/github/docs/rfcs/XXX-pull-request-review.md

 How do we represent the resolution of a comment thread?
 Where can we reveal this progress through each review, and of all required reviews?

-* _We'll show a progress bar on a sticky header at the top of the `IssueishDetailItem`._
+* _We'll show a progress bar on a sticky header at the top of the `PullRequestDetailItem`._

 Are there any design choices we can make to lessen the emotional weight of a "requests changes" review?
 Peer review has the most value when it discovers issues for the pull request author to address, but accepting criticism is a vulnerable moment.

-* _Chosing phrasing and iconography carefully for "recommend changes"._
+* _Choosing phrasing and iconography carefully for "recommend changes"._

 Similarly, are there any ways we can encourage empathy within the review authoring process?
 Can we encourage reviewers to make positive comments or demonstrate humility and open-mindedness?